MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 To detect the use of this dependency, the rule uses several XML tags:

 * `ruleset`: The unique identifier of the ruleset.
-A ruleset is a collection of rules that are related to a specific technology or topic.
+A ruleset is a collection of rules that are related to a specific technology.
 * `targetTechnology`: The technology that the rule targets.
-In this case, we are targeting Azure App Services, AKS, Azure Spring Apps and Azure Container Apps.
+In this case, we're targeting Azure App Services, AKS, Azure Spring Apps and Azure Container Apps.
 * `rule`: The root element of a single rule.
 * `when`: The condition that must be met for the rule to be triggered.
 * `perform`: The action to be performed when the rule is triggered.